zhuxiangxiang-sjtu/SC-CAE-NNM/README.md

 The code is organized for academic reproducibility and method inspection.
-It implements the training pipeline described in the paper, including CAE-based flow-field reduction, latent-space dynamics prediction, pressure-lift structure response update, and strong fluid-structure coupling iterations.
+It implements the training pipeline described in the paper, including CAE-based flow-field reduction, latent-space dynamics prediction, and strong fluid-structure coupling iterations.

 ## Reference